 The Company has four principal sources of funds available to meet the financing needs of its operations, capital projects, debt service, investments and potential dividends.
-These sources include cash flows from operations, cash and cash equivalents, the liquidation of investments and borrowings.
+These sources include cash flows from operations, existing balances of cash and cash equivalents, the liquidation of investments and borrowings.
 Management routinely considers the alternatives available to determine what mix of sources are best suited for the long-term benefit of the Company.

 Sources and Uses of Cash.
+The Company generated \$50.1 million of net cash from operations in 2008, a \$6.3 million increase from 2007.
+Major changes in cash from operations included an increase of \$5.6 million in net income and \$7.9 million in deferred income taxes largely due to bonus depreciation on capital expenditures, offset in part by \$1.8 million in contributions to the pension plan, an increase in accounts receivable principally from Sprint Nextel.
 The Company generated \$43.7 million of net cash from operations in 2007, a \$9.4 million increase from \$34.4 million generated in 2006.
-The primary change in cash from operations was the absence of the \$10.5 million non-operating gain from the sale of RTB stock in 2006.
+The primary change in cash from operations in 2007 was the absence of the \$10.5 million non-operating gain from the sale of RTB stock in 2006.
 Materials and supplies increased in 2007 to support the addition of 13 additional retail PCS stores.
 Accounts receivable growth slowed in 2006 as increased receivables at PCS were offset by declines at Converged Services and Telephone.

-Changes between 2005 and 2006 in prepaids, deferrals and accruals relate to increases in pension liabilities offset by decreases in accrued compensation.
+During 2008, the Company utilized \$75.7 million in investing activities.
+Plant and equipment purchases totaled \$65.6 million in 2008, while the acquisition of certain cable assets and customers from Rapid Communications, LLC, required \$10.9 million of cash.
+Capital expenditures in 2008 supported the addition of 65 PCS base stations and 159 EVDO-enabled cell sites during the year, expansion of and upgrades to the Company's fiber network, back-office and information technology projects, and investments for new complexes and cable television upgrades in Converged Services in the early part of 2008, as well as numerous other projects.
 In 2007, the Company used \$30.6 million of cash in investing activities.
-Purchase and construction of plant and equipment increased to \$29.1 million in 2007, as the Company increased capital spending in its PCS segment following the resolution of uncertainties concerning the status of our relationship with Sprint Nextel.
+Purchase and construction of plant and equipment totaled \$29.1 million in 2007, as the Company increased capital spending in its PCS segment following the resolution of uncertainties concerning the status of our relationship with Sprint Nextel.
 The Company added EVDO data carrying capacity to 52 PCS sites during 2007, and added 14 cell sites to expand our coverage footprint.
-The 2007 increase in purchases of investment securities results from the decision to fund a rabbi trust in connection with the Executive Supplemental Retirement Plan.
+The 2007 increase in purchases of investment securities resulted from the decision to fund a rabbi trust in connection with the Executive Supplemental Retirement Plan.
 In 2006, the Company used \$9.8 million in investing activities, including \$21.2 million used for the purchase and construction of plant and equipment for the operation of the Company's businesses, offset by \$11.3 million received on the sale of the RTB stock.
-Capital spending in 2006 was \$8.9 million lower than 2005 spending of \$30.1 million, which included \$29.5 million for the purchase and construction of plant and equipment.
 The Company reduced certain capital expenditures in the PCS segment during 2006 due to uncertainty as to any potential changes in the status of the PCS subsidiary.